iterative/dvc.org/public/static/docs/command-reference/checkout.md

   path: model.pkl
 ```

-But if you check `model.pkl`, the file hash is still the same:
+But if you check `model.pkl`, the file checksum is still the same:

 ```dvc
 $ md5 model.pkl